 Taylor & Francis’ white paper highlights many issues that come up in these workshops and also echoes the findings of our 2009 survey, such as the fact that peer review cannot detect fraud in the way many researchers expect it to:

 “For STM respondents, the biggest shortfall between the ideal and the real world is in peer review’s ability to detect fraud, with a mean score of 7.9 saying it should achieve this, but only 6.3 saying it does.”

 And that researchers don’t think peer review is perfect: it can be a long process, and it can be biased:

 “Most researchers wait between one and six months for an article they’ve written to undergo peer review, yet authors (not reviewers / editors) think up to two months is reasonable.”

 “Researchers rated regional and seniority bias highest, and suggest that double blind peer review is most capable of preventing any reviewer discrimination based on aspects of an author’s identity”

 Can supporting ECRs through workshops help to address these concerns?
 I think so.
 The more engaged and equipped ECRs are, in peer review, the more robust and rigorous the system will be.

-Sense About Science’s Peer Review: The nuts & bolts workshops are free to attend, and pare happening in London and Scotland in 2016.
+Sense About Science’s Peer Review: The nuts & bolts workshops are free to attend.
 Find out more here.

-Victoria Murphy is Programme Manager at Sense About Science.
-She coordinates the Voice of Young Science (VoYS) programme, working with over 20 partners to deliver four media workshops and two peer-review workshops each year for early career researchers.
-She is also working on a resource to help young people develop their critical thinking skills, as part of the Ask for Evidence campaign.
+Victoria Murphy was Programme Manager at Sense About Science 2014-2015.
+She coordinated the Voice of Young Science (VoYS) programme, working with over 20 partners to deliver four media workshops and two peer-review workshops each year for early career researchers.
 Before joining Sense About Science in September 2011, Victoria worked in Australia in the mining industry and science outreach.